mongodb/docs-relational-migrator/source/includes/table-sybase-connection-fields.rst

      - The credentials to use for authentication.

-       Checking :guilabel:`Save password` saves the password securely on your machine.
-Relational Migrator automatically fills in the :guilabel:`Password` field when updating connection information.
+       Checking :guilabel:`Save password` saves the password securely on your machine, so you don't have to enter the :guilabel:`Username` and :guilabel:`Password` again when using the saved connection.